yuweix/ConnectK/README.md

 Additionally, you can choose to import AI opponents.
 3 AI opponents are provided for you in the `SampleAI` directory.
 Click Add AI and navigate to 'ConnectKSource_java/SampleAI/AverageAI/AverageAI.class'.
 Click open, and new game to start a game against the average AI.

 >You can add multiple AIs and watch 2 of them play against eachother.

-####3.
-Writing an AI:
-#####JAVA AIs:
-######Preparation:
-The following instructions will tell you how to begin writing an AI with eclipse.

-1. Copy `ConnectK.jar` to `ConnectKSource_java/Libs`
-2. Open eclipse and create a new java project.
-3. Right click on the project in `Project Explorer` and click on `properties`.
-4. Go to `Java Build Path` > `Libraries` > `Add External Jars`.
-5. Select all the JAR files in the `Libs` folder and import them.
-6. Put `DummyAI.java` in the default package for the new project.
-This file will act as starter code to help write your own AI.
-Make sure you rename the file to `<YOUR TEAM NAME>AI.java`.

-Now you can begin formulating your own AI.
->Note the source of ConnectK.jar is provided for you as a convenience.
-Do NOT include it in your java project.

 ######The template:
  An overloaded method and a constructor are provided.